nicklasb/Controller/README.md

 * Wake on GPIO, then BLE for low-power situations and alarms.
 *Like intrusion (theft, camera), danger (fire, leaks)*

+The first evolution is hard-coded to a specific setup, the next will attempt to be more dynamic.

 # Progress
 Currently implemented:
 * A basic UI implementation with touch